-Technorati Tags: and or and or and or and or and or
+Technorati Tags: President Bush and White House or European allies and Austria or Hungary and European Union or line-item veto and House of Representatives or Senate and PODCAST or taxpayers

 THE PRESIDENT: Good morning.
 This past week I traveled to Austria and Hungary, where I had productive meetings with our European allies.
 We discussed the challenges and opportunities we share, including the importance of spreading prosperity at home and around the world.
 It's good to be back home, and I'm pleased to report that our economy is strong, growing, and delivering prosperity to more of our people.